Virginia v. West Virginia: Background

 The West Virginia constitutional convention had not adjourned sine die but was rather subject to recall.
 Every county except Webster and Monroe Counties sent representatives to the session that convened on February 12, 1863 with Abraham D. Soper as its president.
 After spirited debate concerning compensation for slaveowners whose slaves were freed (the matter ultimately being tabled), the convention amended the state's constitution on February 17 to include the congressionally-required slave freedom provisions and adjourned sine die on February 20.
 The state's voters ratified the slave freedom amendment on March 26, 1863.
 On April 20, Lincoln announced that West Virginia would become a state in 60 days.

 Since they were then under the military control of the Confederacy, Berkeley, Frederick, and Jefferson Counties never held votes on secession or the new West Virginia state constitution.
 On January 31, 1863, the Restored Government of Virginia passed legislation authorizing the reorganized governor to hold elections in Berkeley County on whether or not to join West Virginia.
 The Reorganized legislature similarly approved on February 4, 1863 an election for Jefferson County and others.
 The elections were held, voters approved secession, and Berkeley and Jefferson Counties were admitted to West Virginia.

-However, on December 5, 1865, the Virginia Assembly in Richmond passed legislation repealing all the acts of the reorganized government regarding secession of the 39 counties and the admission of Berkeley and Jefferson Counties to Virginia.
+On December 5, 1865, the Virginia Assembly in Richmond passed legislation repealing all the acts of the reorganized government regarding secession of the 39 counties and the admission of Berkeley and Jefferson Counties to Virginia.

 On March 10, 1866, Congress passed a resolution acknowledging the transfer of the two counties to West Virginia from Virginia.

 Virginia sued, arguing that no action had taken place under the act of May 13, 1862, requiring elections, and that the elections in 1863 had been fraudulent and irregular.
 West Virginia filed a demurrer, which alleged that the Supreme Court lacked jurisdiction over the case because it was of a purely political nature.